 - This requirement is waived for native speakers of Spanish and for students who demonstrate sufficient competence in this language, as determined by the LAS Committee.

-- Students must take a minimum of 5 credits in Latin American Studies which may include approved courses and seminars (counting as one credit for Latin American Studies).
+- Students must take a minimum of 5 credits in Latin American Studies which may include approved courses and seminars.
+Seminars count as one credit for Latin American Studies.
 These 5 credits must span the two divisions (Humanities and Social Sciences).

-- To give students a basic introduction to Latin America, all students are expected to take either History 004: Introduction to Latin American History or Spanish 010: En busca de Latinoamérica.
+- To give students a basic introduction to Latin America, all students must take one of the following courses: History 004: Introduction to Latin American History, LASC 005: Intro to Latino/a Studies, or Spanish 010: En busca de Latinoamérica.